AndreyBorisKhesin/Wizards/README.md

 If the user requests immediate help, TextMD directs a patient to a local emergency service telephone number.

-TextMD also storers the diagnosed diseases matched to their geographical location for later use by government agencies.
+TextMD also stores the diagnosed diseases matched to their geographical location for later use by government agencies.